alexbelgium/gpx_to_skiz/README.md

 ## Limitations
 - Only Ubuntu supported for the moment
-- Bearing not supported by gpsbabel.
-This will be set to 0.
 - GPX files don't all have GPS precision embedded.
-High risk this will be set to 0 if not found.
+This will be set to 0 if not found.
 - I do not know what the last field is but it was 0.25 in all files I checked.
 This will be set to 0.25.